jpthiele/dealii-Wiki/Maxwell's-equations.md

 * [step-25](http://dealii.org/developer/doxygen/deal.II/step_25.html) The sine-Gordon soliton equation, which is a nonlinear variant of the time dependent wave equation covered in step-23 and step-24.
 * [step-48](http://dealii.org/developer/doxygen/deal.II/step_48.html) Explicit time stepping for the Sine–Gordon equation based on a diagonal mass matrix.
 Efficient implementation of (nonlinear) finite element operators.

+### Possible extensions

+There are many books and papers on different aspects of using FEM to solve Maxwell`s equations in time domain, things are changing fast,

 ### Applied problems